Five & Tenfold Islamic Geometric Patterns

 Activity 1 - Watch Vintage & Modern Compasses & Kit Overview and make sure you have quality tools ready for next week.

 We’ll be easing into these activities slowly as I’d love for everyone to get to know and have the right kit before we are knee deep in constructions and the problems & inaccuracies from school compasses or kit not up to the task.
 This isn’t to say, that the perfect kit fixes all your problems, nope, not at all… it just lessens them!

 This first video is an overview of Vintage & Modern Compasses so you can know what to look for.
 Your reslience & perserverence is always important, but will be tested quite a bit if you do not use quality tools.
-My detailed recommendations are available via the materials & equipment page.
+My detailed recommendations are available via my materials & equipment page.
 Whilst you are there, do check info and links for paper, pencils, pens & rulers, erasers & sharpeners too –I’ve lots to say on them all!
 Many are Amazon afflicted links, so I earn a little commission at no cost to you for making these recommendations.
 Every little helps!